frmsvrt/BuildingDetector/README.md

 For inference examples see `test model.ipynb`

 TODO:
-- try deeper model plus channel and spatial squeeze and excitation stuff from `say.py` - [ ]
+- [ ] try deeper model plus channel and spatial squeeze and excitation stuff from `say.py`
-- try add some differen level of dilation (aka atrous conv) in center of the model - [ ]
+- [ ] try add some differen level of dilation (aka atrous conv) in center of the model
+- [ ] use 2 channel inputs, 1st layer mask, 2nd should be building borders instead